morethanmachines/project-harmony/specifications/australian-spray-diary-specification/readme.md

 - Implement appropriate error handling mechanisms to retry failed requests, handle rate limiting, and ensure data integrity.

 ### Use Case Example
-Suppose a grower wants to use their pray diary data to support their sustainability credentials.
-The grower, using their vinyard management application, collects spray diary information from their various spray application activities and sends it to their industry sustainability auditor's API endpoint so that their claims can be validated and used to sell into markets requiring sustainability credentials.
+Suppose a grower wants to use their spray diary data to support their sustainability credentials.
+The grower, using their vineyard management application, collects spray diary information from their various spray application activities and sends it to their industry sustainability auditor's API endpoint so that their claims can be validated and used to sell into markets requiring sustainability credentials.

-Their vinyard management system implements OAuth 2.0 authentication to authenticate with the industry auditor's API endpoint.
-They obtain the client credentials (client ID and client secret) from the indstry sustainability auditor's authentication portal.
+Their vineyard management system implements OAuth 2.0 authentication to authenticate with the industry auditor's API endpoint.
+They obtain the client credentials (client ID and client secret) from the industry sustainability auditor's authentication portal.
 Following the OAuth 2.0 flow, their vineyard management software exchanges these credentials for an access token.

 Once authenticated, the provider constructs a JSON payload containing the spray diary data in the format outlined in the specification, including attributes such as vineyard ID, spray date, chemicals used, dosage, and application method etc. They send a POST request to the auditor's API endpoint, setting the appropriate headers and including the JSON payload.